kevquirk/kq-jekyll/about.md

 Is it?
 I subscribe to the [brutalist mentality](/a-brutally-simple-site/) and I think this site is beautiful in its simplicity.
 There are few bells &amp; whistles, and the site is extremely content focussed.

-Hosting is provided by a [Ionos](https://ionos.co.uk) VPS, running Plesk, which has an excellent WordPress hosting utility.
-I also have [BunnyCDN](https://bunny.net/?ref=gnn7bkvipc) sitting in front of my Ionos VPS, providing my global CDN.
-Again, an excellent service at a very reasonable price.

-To give you an idea, this site costs me around £7/month in hosting and CDN charges.
+Hosting is provided by [Netlify](https://netlify.com), who offer free static site hosting that going to be perfect for most people's needs.
+There are other static site hosts out there - I [compared a number of them](/comparing-static-site-hosts-best-host-for-a-static-site) a while back and Netlify came out among the best.